 My problem, however, was not NCLB, nor the curriculum I was required to teach.
 Rather it was my self-limitation.
 I had worked for many years at a variety of jobs before entering teaching, in retail, manufacturing, and as a graphics tech.
 In all of those roles I had felt trapped, saying to myself on a daily basis: This is not my true profession.
 How long will I have to endure this?
 I saw the attainment of a teaching license as the doorway to the real life for which I was preparing.
 Once I got into teaching, I imagined that I would be happy and would perform my work with a confidence and drive lacking in previous jobs.

 I do not share this self-criticism as a result of guilt, or as an act of penance.
 I relate this personal struggle to illustrate that it is not a matter of how a teacher works with students so much, as the teacher’s internal orientation in this profoundly human work.
 I wanted to show young people how they can change their lives with their own inherent power.
 But how could I do so if I was reluctant to do the same myself?
 This was my greatest impediment as an educator.
-And furthermore, I realize that I would have manifested this same stultification even without the constraints of NCLB.
+And furthermore, I realize that I would have experienced this same stultification even without the constraints of NCLB.
 I had tried to change how I felt about my life by changing what I did in my environment: becoming a teacher.
 Instead, I should have been open to changing my heart so that my environment would come to reflect it.
 I wasn’t living up to my full potential.
 Thinking in terms of the growth of cherry trees, Daisaku Ikeda writes:

 The roots are especially important.
 One expert on trees says that the spread of the crown of a cherry tree is mirrored almost exactly by the spread of its roots below ground.
 If we water the tree only around the base of the trunk, the tree will become “lazy” and not bother to spread its roots far in search of water (“Teachers of My Childhood”, Soka Education, p.
 139).